 Image: Ocean Entrance to Toby Inlet

 A high proportion of beef grazing occurs in the lower catchment, where fertilisers contribute to nutrient loads entering waterways.
-A significant proportion of nutrients enter the waterway through runoff from surrounding urban properties.
-Septic systems also contribute to nutrient loads in the Toby Inlet, particularly in the summer months when tourist numbers are higher and systems are overloaded with too much wastewater in a short period of time.
+A significant proportion of nutrients (mostly nitrogen) enter the waterway through runoff from surrounding rural lifestyle properties.
+Septic systems also contribute to nutrient loads (mostly phosphorus) in the Toby Inlet, particularly in the summer months when tourist numbers are higher and systems are overloaded with too much wastewater in a short period of time.

-Data from 2015-2016 is presented in the table below.
-Water quality data shows total phosphorus concentrations well below the target of 0.1mg/L. Total nitrogen concentrations are slightly above water quality targets with a slight increase in concentration from 2015 to 2016.
+Data from 2017-2021 is presented in the table below.
+Water quality data shows total phosphorus concentrations well below the target of 0.1mg/L. Total nitrogen concentrations are slightly above water quality targets.

 The Toby Inlet Catchment Group are a volunteer group that have been responsible for raising awareness regarding the health of the Inlet and are involved in the co-ordination and implementation of programs including beach clean-ups, water testing and stream restoration.
 Key achievements by GeoCatch and partners between 2009 and 2013 include: